Spontaneous symmetry breaking in a honeycomb lattice subject to a periodic potential: Introduction

 \section{Introduction}

-Moir\'e superlattices of various kinds have recently become a topic of great theoretical and experimental interest, spurred in large part by the discovery of superconductivity at a surprisingly high transition temperature\cite{CaoNature2018_1,YankowitzScience2018} in twisted bilayer graphene (tBLG) with the twist angle close to some small ``magic angle''.
+Moir\'e superlattices of various kinds have recently become a topic of great theoretical and experimental interest, spurred in large part by the discovery of superconductivity at a surprisingly high transition temperature\cite{CaoNature2018_1,YankowitzScience2019} in twisted bilayer graphene (tBLG) with the twist angle close to some small ``magic angle''.
 In addition, other experiments\cite{CaoNature2018_2,BurgPRL2019} have uncovered a Mott-like correlated insulator phase in tBLG, and various experimental and theoretical investigations of this and other, similar, systems have been undertaken.
 For example, a gate-tunable correlated insulator phase was also found in trilayer graphene moir\'e superlattices\cite{ChenNatPhys2019}, and a crystal field-induced gap in encapsulated twisted double bilayer graphene has been observed\cite{RickhausNanoLett2019}.
+Numerous other experiments on tBLG and related systems have also been performed\cite{YankowitzScience2019,JiangArXiv,KerelskyNature2019,JiangNature2019,ChoiNatPhys2019,CaoArXiv,LiuArXiv,ShenArXiv,KerelskyArXiv,WuPRL2018_2,WuPRL2019,WangArXiv,XianNanoLett2019,KariyadoPRR2019,JinNature2019,AndersenArXiv,KennesNatComms2020}.
+One of these in particular\cite{JiangArXiv} is performed on graphene in the presence of a periodic potential induced by buckling of the sheet, though this also includes an effective periodic magnetic field, which we will not consider in our work.
 A consensus that electron-electron interaction, enhanced strongly by the flatband nature of the moir\'e system, is the driving mechanism producing various symmetry-breaking phases in twisted bilayer graphene has emerged although the possibility that superconductivity itself may arise from electron-phonon interactions cannot be ruled out\cite{WuPRL2018,WuPRB2019,WuPRB2019_2,PeltonenPRB2018}.
 One work proposes a number of potential correlated insulating phases in tBLG\cite{PoPRX2018}.
 Another, also considering tBLG, considers the interplay between van Hove singularities and the symmetry-breaking phases, and proposes different types of $s$-wave superconductivity\cite{SherunkovPRB2018}.
 Yet another\cite{KangPRL2019} considers tBLG at two different fillings, $1$ and $2$ electrons per moir\'e unit cell, finding a ferromagnetic stripe phase in the former case and an approximately $SU(4)$ symmetric insulating state in the latter.
 Two other works consider other moir\'e superlattice systems, with one\cite{ZhangPRB2019} describing the existence of Chern bands in twisted double bi- and trilayer graphene and in hexagonal boron nitride in the presence of an applied electric field, while another\cite{FuArXiv} investigates a number of models of generic moir\'e systems.
 The subject is exhaustive with hundreds of theoretical papers proposing different mechanisms for symmetry-breaking ground states using many different approximations and models, and we do not attempt a review of the subject, only mentioning a few representative recent publications where renormalization group (RG) techniques were used to study the moir\'e ground states\cite{YuanPRB2018,KennesPRB2018,IsobePRX2018,TangPRB2019,LinPRB2019,ChouPRB2019,DasSarmaArXiv}.